 Cesare Tinelli's Bio

-Cesare Tinelli received a Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in 1999 and is currently a full professor in Computer Science at the University of Iowa.
+Cesare Tinelli received a Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in 1999 and is currently a F. Wendell Miller Professor of Computer Science at the University of Iowa.
 His research interests include automated reasoning, formal methods, software verification, foundations of programming languages, and applications of logic in computer science.

 He is a founder and coordinator of the SMT-LIB initiative, an international effort aimed at standardizing benchmarks and I/O formats for SMT solvers.
-He has led the development of the award winning Darwin theorem prover and the Kind 1 and Kind 2 model checkers.
-He has co-led the development of the widely used and award winning CVC3 and CVC4 SMT solvers, and co-leads the development of their successor cvc5.
+He has led the development of the award-winning Darwin theorem prover and the Kind 1 and Kind 2 model checkers.
+He has co-led the development of the widely used and award-winning CVC3 and CVC4 SMT solvers, and co-leads the development of their successor cvc5.
 He also co-leads the development of StarExec, a cross community web-based service for the comparative evaluation of logic solvers.

-He received an NSF CAREER award in 2003 for a project on improving extended static checking of software by means of advanced automated reasoning techniques, and a Haifa Verification Conference award in 2010 for his role in building and promoting the SMT community; and a CAV Award in 2021 for his pioneering contributions to the foundations of the theory and practice of SMT.
-He has been an invited speaker at conferences and workshops (including CAV, FroCoS, HVC, NFM, and VERIFY) and has given invited lectures at numerous institutions (including CMU, ENS, EPFL, IMDEA, Inria, MIT, MPI, MSR, NYU, Oxford U., Stanford U., and VERIMAG) and international summer schools.
+He received an NSF CAREER award in 2003 for a project on improving extended static checking of software by means of advanced automated reasoning techniques; a Haifa Verification Conference award in 2010 for his role in building and promoting the SMT community; and a CAV Award in 2021 for his pioneering contributions to the foundations of the theory and practice of SMT.
+He has been an invited speaker at conferences and workshops (including CADE, CAV, ETAPS, FroCoS, HVC, NFM, TABLEAUX and VSTTE) and has given invited lectures at numerous institutions worldwide (including UC Berkeley, CEA, CMU, ENS, EPFL, IMDEA, Inria, MIT, MPI, MSR, NYU, Oxford U., Stanford U., and VERIMAG) and international summer schools.

-He has worked extensively with researchers and developers from companies (including Intel, General Electric, Rockwell Collins, and United Technologies) and governmental agencies (NASA and Onera).
-His students and postdocs have later taken positions at such agencies, institutions and companies as Amazon Web Services, CEA, Comsoft, EPFL, MathWorks, NASA, OcamlPro, Oxford U., Stanford U., Two Sigma, UCSB, U. of Innsbruck, and U. of Tokyo.
+He has worked extensively with researchers and developers from companies (including General Electric, Intel, Microsoft, Rockwell Collins, and United Technologies) and governmental agencies (NASA and Onera).
+His students and postdocs have later taken positions at such agencies, institutions and companies as AWS, Apple, CEA, Comsoft, EPFL, GE Global Research, MathWorks, NASA, OcamlPro, Oxford U., Stanford U., Two Sigma, UCSB, U. of Innsbruck, and U. of Tokyo.